 I left Sliema in the morning, had a quick change for a ferry and then for the bus to the capital of Gozo – Victoria.
 I was there before 11 am so my timing was very good.
 My first thought was to start sightseeing there, in the city, but in the end I left it for the afternoon.
 As it turned out it was a mistake – Citadella, the most interesting part of Victoria, closes down at 5 pm (and I arrived there shortly after).

-I started my day in Gozo with its biggest attraction – Azure Window (that unfortunately is gone now…).
+I started my day in Gozo with its biggest attraction – Azure Window (that, unfortunately, is gone now…).
 I heard it’s overrated and really crowded so didn’t have my expectations too high but actually, the place is really spectacular.
 Yes, there were many people but it wasn’t hard to escape them – the majority of tours come there just for few minutes to take a picture.
 If you use the public transport (like I did) you have one hour at Azure Window and that’s more than enough time to enjoy the place, wander around, take the picture from every single angle and contemplate the place.
 I really loved it there!
-Even if now you obviously can’t see Azure Window anymore I still think it’s a lovely spot to visit, especially for Game of Thorones fans!
+Even if now you obviously can’t see Azure Window anymore I still think it’s a lovely spot to visit, especially for Game of Thrones fans!

 From Azure Window I went to the other side of Gozo – a small village Marsalforn.
 At first sight, it looks like a cute little Mediterranean place and nothing more but it actually hides a really unique spot – salt pans!
 They are located a little bit behind the town and to get there I had to pass one of the most beautiful beaches I’ve ever seen.